 - Autumn: Autumn is my favorite time to plant shrubs in my garden.
 The soil is warm, there is typically more rain than in summer, and the plants still have time time to start setting new roots before winter.
 That said, don’t wait too late in the season to plant.
 It’s best to plant shrubs four to six weeks before the first fall frost.

 Where to shop for these late-season shrubs

 To find a source for these late season shrubs in your region, head to the Bloomin’ Easy website’s “Find a Retailer” page.
-Enter your zip code to see a list of garden centres in your area.
+Enter your zip code to see a list of garden centers in your area.
 They also have a list of online stores to make plant shopping quick and easy.
-These varieties are available at nurseries and garden centres across most of North America.
+These varieties are available at nurseries and garden centers across most of North America.